Chapter 5. Postinstallation machine configuration tasks

 There are times when you need to make changes to the operating systems running on OpenShift Container Platform nodes.
 This can include changing settings for network time service, adding kernel arguments, or configuring journaling in a specific way.

-Aside from a few specialized features, most changes to operating systems on OpenShift Container Platform nodes can be done by creating what are referred to as MachineConfig
+Aside from a few specialized features, most changes to operating systems on OpenShift Container Platform nodes can be done by creating what are referred to as MachineConfig objects that are managed by the Machine Config Operator.

 Tasks in this section describe how to use features of the Machine Config Operator to configure operating system features on OpenShift Container Platform nodes.

-NetworkManager stores new network configurations to /etc/NetworkManager/system-connections/
+NetworkManager stores new network configurations to /etc/NetworkManager/system-connections/ in a key file format.

 5.1.
-Understanding the Machine Config Operator
+About the Machine Config Operator Copy linkLink copied to clipboard!

 -